re-data/re-data/docs/docs/getting_started/installation/for_dbt_users.md

 dbt deps
 ```

-## Optionally

-Optionally you can install re_data python package, which simplifies running some dbt commands related to re_data models.
+## Adding re_data python package for observability UI

+To generate re_data observability UI you need to install re_data python packge.
+You can do it simply like that:

 ```
 pip install re_data
 ```

-We will talk more about this in the Getting started tutorial